Carp Management Effectiveness Assessment

 Minnehaha Creek Watershed District

-Common carp management can reduce a lake’s carp biomass and improve its water and floristic quality.
-However, project success can vary depending on multiple factors related to management, the carp population itself, and underlying lake characteristics.
-To further understand the effectiveness and potential benefits of common carp management, MAISRC researchers are studying the impacts of management on carp biomass, aquatic plant communities, and water quality in a diverse array of lake types and ecosystems across the state of Minnesota.
+To further understand the factors that impact the effectiveness of common carp management, MAISRC researchers studied the effects of management on carp biomass, water quality, and aquatic plant communities in a diverse array of lake types and ecosystems across the state of Minnesota.

-2. Provide insight into the underlying factors that influence management success.
+1. Provide insight into the underlying factors that influence management success and

-This project and resulting research products (dataset, data process and analysis code and workflow, management-focused report, and a peer-reviewed scientific publication) forms a foundation for adaptively managing water quality through carp biomass reduction.
+This project and resulting research products (dataset, data process and analysis code and workflow, management-focused report, and a peer-reviewed scientific publication) form a foundation for understanding when carp management is likely to be impactful as a lake restoration strategy, as well as when it is unlikely to result in meaningful improvements.

 Background

 Common carp are known to disturb lake sediments and dislodge aquatic plants, which can alter a lake’s ecological makeup and adversely affect water quality.
 Common carp management can be an effective tool to improve water quality in some lakes, but the benefits are variable (Figure 1) and have been most often evaluated in shallow, unstratified lakes for which results may not be generalizable (Bajer and Sorensen 2015).
-Long-term improvements to water and floristic quality are often dependent on more than just carp response, so an understanding of carp management outcomes across a wider range of lake types and ecosystems could be used to more reliably prioritize lakes for carp management efforts that would measurably improve water and floristic quality.
+Long-term improvements to water and floristic quality are often dependent on more than just carp response, so an understanding of carp management outcomes across a wider range of lake types and ecosystems could be used to more reliably inform when and where carp management should or should not be prioritized, to measurably improve water and floristic quality.

 Figure 1